 Sitting on the edge of a fertile valley.
 Trees push uphill in the distance, hands on each other’s backs like a trail of army ants: Brotherhood of Green.
 Smoke fills the vale from unknown sources.
-Little lights open their eyes and blink on, as dusk descends upon the highlands.
+Little lights open their eyes blinking on, as dusk descends upon the highlands.

 Well, well.
 Here I am, once again.
 Here I am: not quite remembering the last thirty minutes of my life.
 Is it always this way?
 Jumping in and out of portals.
 A part of me is fading away.
 And I know it’s for the better.
 But that doesn’t stop the fear — the fear of . . .